Cambridge-Hands-On-Science/Experiments/Experiments/Engineering/Suspension Bridge.md

 ### **Hazard**: Finger trap

-**Description**: Finger-trap between planks on the deck of the bridge, and in the karabiners.
+**Description**: Finger-trap between planks on the deck of the bridge, and in the carabiners.

 **Affected People**: All

 **Before Mitigation**: Likelihood: 3, Severity: 3, Overall: 9 (High)

 **Mitigation**: The bridge is designed to minimize this problem.
-The DEMONSTRATOR should keep children away from the underside while it's in use, and warn that karabiners can pinch during assembly.
+The DEMONSTRATOR should keep children away from the underside while it's in use, and warn that carabiners can pinch during assembly.

 Call first aider if required.